-- Travel around breathtaking Nepal during your free time
+- Explore beautiful Nepal in your free time

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

-Your return flight or onward travel should be arranged on your programme end date.
+You’ll need to arrange your return flight or onward travel on your programme end date.

 DBS (Disclosure and Barring Service)